 Meets the standard.
-This is a countywide EMS Plan developed by Riverside County for submission to the State EMS Authority.
-The plan assesses how Riverside County's EMS system meets the state guidelines, identifies system needs and provides clearly identified objectives with timeframes for addressing identified needs.
+This is a Countywide EMS Plan developed by Riverside County for submission to the State EMS Authority.
+The plan assesses how the County EMS system meets the State guidelines, identifies system needs and provides clearly identified objectives with timeframes for addressing identified needs.

 Progress on completion of the goals and objectives contained in the EMS System Strategic Plan are reported in EMCC meetings.
 In 2017 REMSA again convened broad stakeholder workshops to review and update the EMS System Strategic Plan.
-EMS system goals, objectives and improvements form the EMS Strategic Plan are included in this EMS Plan submission.
-All documents related to the Strategic Plan are available on the REMSA website at rivcoems.org.
+EMS system goals, objectives and improvements form the EMS Strategic Plan are included in this EMS plan submission.
+All documents related to the strategic plan are available on the REMSA website at rivcoems.org.